Student Academic Progress Program (SAPP)

 Montclair State University considers students with a cumulative GPA of 2.0 or higher as having good academic standing.

-Students with either a term or a cumulative GPA below 2.0 are designated, at first, as on warning or probation, depending on circumstances.
-Warning and probation can lead directly to academic suspension and following that to dismissal.
-The information on this page is here to help you to avoid Academic suspension and/or dismissal.
+Students with a cumulative GPA below 2.0 are designated, at first, as probation.
+Probation can lead directly to academic suspension and then dismissal.
+The information on this page is here to help you avoid academic suspension and/or dismissal.

 Four Stages of Academic Action

 To stay in good academic standing, you must keep your cumulative GPA above 2.00.
-To help you to avoid the serious consequences of probation - keep in mind that probation places you a step closer to suspension and then possibly dismissal - your record will updated to Academic Warning status if your cumulative GPA falls between 2.25 and 2.00.
-Academic Warning thus signifies that you are close to falling on academic probation.
-You will also be placed on Academic Warning if you fail to earn 67% of your attempted credits, as this can impact your eligibility for financial aid and ability to graduate in a timely manner.
+To help you to avoid the serious consequences of probation - keep in mind that probation places you a step closer to suspension and then possibly dismissal - your record will be updated to academic warning status if your cumulative GPA falls between 2.249 and 2.00.
+Academic warning thus signifies that you are close to falling on academic probation.

 In order to be in good academic standing, a student must have a cumulative GPA of 2.0 or higher.
 If a student falls below this GPA, then the student is placed on academic probation.
 Students on academic probation must: